HR-Cover/gunmetal/README.md

 yarn install --ignore-engines
 ```

-!currently this is still broken we need to update this for images:compress
+!currently this is still broken we need to update this for images:compress on windows and mac

 Available Tasks
 ---------------